NET Y U

 User Surveys

 To gain more user data amongst a larger audience of working graduate students in the NYU community, we conducted 17 google form surveys.
+The data from the surveys and the interviews ultimately informed our key findings and insights about NYU working graduate students.
+Users had various feedback about networking and events.

 Qualitative Data Example